 How does EverestX pricing compare to US freelance rates for SEO content?

 US-based senior SEO content specialists charge $65–100/hour on freelance platforms, equivalent to $10,400–$16,000/month for full-time engagement.
-Through EverestX, vetted specialists at equivalent seniority and demonstrated results cost $50–75/hour ($8,000–$12,000/month) — a 30–40% saving.
-EverestX specialists are pre-vetted through skills assessments, portfolio review, and English proficiency testing, and come with a replacement guarantee.
-The cost saving versus US rates effectively funds 3–4 additional months of content investment per year.
+Through EverestX, vetted specialists at equivalent seniority and demonstrated results are $10–$12/hour for full-time (~$1,700–$2,100/mo) or $14–$16/hour for part-time (~$1,200–$1,400/mo) — a fraction of US freelance pricing.
+The rate within each band depends on experience and skills.
+EverestX specialists are pre-vetted through skills assessments, portfolio review, and English proficiency testing, and come with a replacement guarantee, with no upfront, hiring, or platform fees.
+The cost saving versus US rates effectively funds many additional months of content investment per year.

 Are per-article rates or monthly retainers better for SEO content?